pranav-m16/testRepo1/README.md

 # testRepo1

-Updated the README file -  by Pranav Mendiratta
+Updated the README file -  by Pranav Mendiratta.